TVium/TVium/README.md

 # TVium
-TVium is to TV what Chromium is to the other digital devices.
+TVium is to Connected TV what Chromium is to Connected PCs
 * Building on HbbTV, the best product of Web and Broadcast standards
 * Uncompromising on personal data, compliant by design with GDPR and local rules like CNIL's
 * TV first : a channel is to TVium what a tab is to Chromium